 Validation Protocol Table 2: Requirement checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements in Table 1 are linked to checklist questions the project should meet.
 The checklist is organised in seven different sections.
 Each section is then further sub-divided.
-The lowest level constitutes a checklist question.
-Gives reference to document s where the answer to the checklist question or item is found.
-Explains how conformance with the checklist question is investigated.
-Examples of means of verification are document review (DR) or interview (I).
-N/A means not applicable.
-The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
-It is further used to explain the conclusions reached.
-This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to noncompliance with the checklist question (See below).
-Clarification is used when the validation team has identified a need for further clarification.
+Gives reference to document s where the answer to the checklist question or item is Explains how conformance with the checklist question is investigated.
+Examples of means of verification are document review (DR) or The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
+It is further used to This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to noncompliance with the checklist question (See below).
+Clarification is used when the validation